Teach About US

 Since the first pilot project was launched in 2014, over 2,000 students and their teachers in Germany as well as partners in the U.S. participated in Going Green - Education for Sustainability.
 Participants enrolled on a shared learning platform and explored how sustainable development is targeted in both cultures, focusing on best practice examples and local case studies.
 Learners connected project contents to their own communities, reached out to local policy makers and businesses in an effort to design and initiate their own sustainability action plans.
 These project ideas were soon put into practice in schools and communities.
 In 2015, Going Green - Education for Sustainability was awarded as Landmark in the Land of Ideas in the presitgious initiative Germany - Land of Ideas, supported by the German Federal Government and Deutsche Bank.

 The goal of Going Green is to foster interest in innovative sustainability research across the curriculum including the humanities, languages and STEM subjects, to encourage civic engagement, and develop job qualifications for young people.
-In the 2017-18 school year, we will launch a project week addressing renewable energies from a science and cultural studies perspective.
+In the 2017-18 school year, we launched a project week addressing renewable energies from a science and cultural studies perspective.
 Students will explore the challenges of energy systems in the 21st century, the science behind renewable energies, and ways to implement them in the local context.

 Teach About US Blog